kubealex/rh1-eda-ocpvirt/README.md

 This use case will focus on automatic remediation of problems detected on a Virtual Machine deployed on Openshift virtualization.

 In this specific case, we will simulate a filesystem available space exhaustion by allocating more space than available and this event will be captured by the AlertManager rule we deploy along with the VM.
-It will report the issue as critical and generate the OCPVirtLowDisk alert that will be sento to the listener on the AlertManager rulebook activation, that will take care of:
+It will report the issue as critical and generate the OCPVirtLowDisk alert that will be sent to the listener on the AlertManager rulebook activation, which will take care of:

 - React to the OCPVirtLowDisk alert coming from OCP
 - Raise a ServiceNow incident